 Your holiday starts here if you arrive via the Sandbanks Ferry, with that holiday feeling kicking in once your car rolls onto the chain ferry and you step out to admire the stunning views as you cross Poole Harbour.

 Connecting Swanage and the Isle of Purbeck to Poole and Bournemouth, the Sandbanks Ferry is both an important lifeline as well as an integral part of a fun day out for both residents and visitors, and cuts out a 25-mile return journey between Swanage and Poole.

 The four-minute crossing is a gentle way to make part of your journey, and will take you into the Dorset mindset of slowing things down a bit, but with a sense of adventure on the horizon.

 Make the ferry part of your day’s adventure

 The Sandbanks Ferry isn’t just a way to get from A to B, but an attraction in itself.
-Step out of your car and admire the harbour views – which are especially breathtaking from the top deck.
+Admire the harbour views toward Brownsea Island as you cross.

 If you’re coming from Swanage, why not park at Shell Bay in Studland and take a picnic to Bramble Bush Bay before heading across on the ferry as a foot passenger?

 Take the ferry across to explore Sandbanks or catch the Brownsea Island ferry and spend an afternoon red squirrel-spotting along the woodland trails of this island that inspired Enid Blyton’s Famous Five adventures.